 ENGL2079.
-Shakespeare (6 credits)

-This course will explore some of the themes and form of Shakespeare's drama, and will consider how his work has been interpreted in modern times.
+Shakespeare (6 credits) This course will explore some of the themes and form of Shakespeare's drama, and will consider how his work has been interpreted in modern times.
 Assessment: 100% coursework.
 ENGL2080.
 Women, feminism and writing II (6 credits) This course will explore the often difficult relationship between women and what has been traditionally known as the 'feminine sphere'.
 Women have commonly been associated with the feminine sphere of love, marriage and family and this course will consider how modernity and feminism have challenged and disrupted this assumption.
 Assessment: 100% coursework.
 ENGL2085.
-Creative writing I (6 credits)

-This seminar offers an introduction to creative writing.
+Creative writing I (6 credits) This seminar offers an introduction to creative writing.
 Writers in the class will focus especially on telling and writing stories through workshops, readings, research, and individual coaching.
 Students will also practice the art of holding an audience page by page.
 Each writer in the class will develop a body of work specific to individual taste and discovery.
 No previous experience is necessary.
 Workshops and materials will be introduced to sharpen the writer's plot, characters, dialogue, with an emphasis on the writer's ear and eye for shaping stories across drafts.
 Assessment: 100% coursework.
 ENGL2086.
-Creative writing II (6 credits)

-This seminar offers an introduction to creative writing through the lens of drama and screenwriting.
+Creative writing II (6 credits) This seminar offers an introduction to creative writing through the lens of drama and screenwriting.
 Workshops, studio exercises, and individual coaching will offer writers in the class a chance to work individually and collaboratively on plays, screenplays, and the art of the scene.
 With individual coaching and practice sessions in class, students will develop the structures and designs for plays or movie scripts, along with decisions for bringing each scene alive for viewers.
 Each writer in the class will develop plays or screenplays specific to voice and history.
 No previous experience is necessary, and there is no prerequisite for this course.
 Workshops and exercises will be introduced to help sharpen plot, character, set, staging, and drafts across scripts.

-ENGL2087.
-Persuasion (6 credits)

-This is a course about rhetoric, in which students will explore ways in which language can be used to convey, reinforce or change ideas.
-The objective is to help students to understand, analyse, and develop the arts of discourse in English, and the critical skills on which they depend.

 Assessment: 100% coursework.
 ENGL2089.
-Making Americans: Literature as ritual and renewal (6 credits) This course will be an introduction to American literature primarily through fictional and non-fictional accounts of exemplary lives.
+Making Americans: Literature as ritual and renewal (6 credits) This course will be an introduction to American literature primarily through fictional and nonfictional accounts of exemplary lives.
 Our focus will be on how successive generations of immigrants and settlers have constructed and transformed a vision of 'America' as process and promise.
 The course aims to introduce students to the diversity of writing that constitutes American literature, to guide them in the development of critical reading and writing skills and to provide them with opportunities to build, present and respond to arguments about the texts and topics under discussion.
 Assessment: 100% coursework.
 ENGL2092.
-Postcolonial English (6 credits)

-For many creative writers - writers of poetry, fiction, drama - from outside the Anglo-American world, English has a complex history and often an uneasy relationship, with native languages.
+Postcolonial English (6 credits) For many creative writers - writers of poetry, fiction, drama - from outside the Anglo-American world, English has a complex history and often an uneasy relationship, with native languages.
 The decision, or the choice, to write and publish in English, is an issue they have reflected upon and debated, nationally and internationally, with other writers.
 Such reflections and debates constitute one of the dynamic contours of 'Global English' as a discourse.
 Critical questions often raised in the debate concern the English language as the bearer of cultures.
 They include the changing roles of English as a colonial or postcolonial language, as the language of the unitary or pluralistic nations, as a dominant or minority language, as the language of 'English literature' or 'Literature in English'.
 In this course, students will be introduced to these questions through discussions of essays by writers who have considerable practical experience using English as the language of creativity, and who are active contributors to debates about English in their own locations.
 Assessment: 100% coursework.